Golden Jacket

-The Golden Jacket was a greyhound racing competition.
+The Golden Jacket is a greyhound racing competition.
 It was inaugurated in 1975 at Harringay Stadium but following the closure of the track switched to Hall Green Stadium and then Monmore Green Stadium before finding a home at Crayford Stadium from 1987 until 2024.
-With the closure of Crayford in 2024, the event ended.
+With the closure of Crayford in 2024, the event was not held in 2025 before it was reinstated at Monmore Green Stadium in 2026.